 CASCADE LOCKS

 Indian lore has it that a natural bridge, Bridge of the Gods, once spanned the Columbia River at this location many centuries ago.
-Learn about the history behind the lore and of the plight of the pioneers who had to challenge the rapids that once existed here.
+Learn about the history behind the lore and of the plight of the pioneers who had to challenge the rapids that once existed here and the Indigenous people who called this place home.